schmots1/Excel-mysql/README.md

 Refreshing or removing the VM:
 If you want to clear your system and start over
 • From a console or git bash, navigate into the Excel-mysql directory and run 'vagrent destroy'

+To update:

+Download the zip again and overwrite the current directory.
+If you used git the command 'git pull' from within the Excel-mysql directory will update the files.